 Playing with Others

 Learning to play with others is a complex skill that develops over time.
-Playing with others requires children to take turns, to cooperate, and to negotiate with others.
-Through play, children can practice taking multiple points of view.
-Children who initially believe that everyone sees the world the same way may learn, by acting out a role or pretending to be somebody else, that other people see things differently.
+Playing with others requires children to take turns, cooperate, and negotiate with others.
+Through play, children can practice seeing other people’s points of view.
+Children who start out believing that everyone sees the world the same way as they do may learn – by acting out a role or pretending to be somebody else – that others see the world differently than they do.

-Children go through four stages as they develop their ability to play together.
+Children go through six stages as they develop their ability to play together.

 - Parallel Play — two or more children play side by side and use the same materials, but do not interact, work together, or share